At Memorial Medical Center, our goal is to get you back on your feet, both physically and psychologically.

 Total Joint Replacement

-The Total Joint Replacement Program at Memorial Medical Center has earned the Gold Seal of Approval for Joint Replacement (hip and knee) from The Joint Commission.
+Since 2012, the Total Joint Replacement Program at Memorial Medical Center has earned the Gold Seal of Approval for Joint Replacement (hip and knee) from The Joint Commission.
 Our program helps patients to regain mobility and return to their activities of daily living.
 Memorial's Total Joint Replacement Program takes an interdisciplinary approach to patient care.
 A team of skilled professionals – including orthopedic surgeons, anesthesiologists, specially-trained nurses, specially-trained patient care technicians, physical therapists, and case managers – work together to develop and implement treatment plans for each patient.

 Patients who come to Memorial's Total Joint Replacement Program are surrounded by an atmosphere of caring, comfort, and complete understanding.
 The Total Joint Program provides comprehensive preoperative and postoperative rehabilitation services for patients undergoing Total Hip Replacement and Total Knee Replacement surgeries.
 The center is staffed by a multidisciplinary team working together to provide encouragement, support, and a full complement of patient services:

-- One-on-One Preoperative Education Class
+- Weekly Group Preoperative Education Class

 - Special Instruction for Coaches/Family Members